DonnyRZ/fucDiagram/QWEN.md

 - READ ALL THE FILES, not only a view, BUT ALL FILES IN THE PROJECT
 - Second, analyze deeply and find the root cause of the issue
 - Never try to edit code immidiately, give the brief summary of the root cause findings
-- Edit code after user give permission
+- Edit code after user give permission, DO NOT TRY TO MODIFY CODE BEFORE THE USER GIVE PERMISSION

 Handling user report on bugs/issues: